-Students are spending less money at campus bookstores today than they used to.
+Students are spending less money at your average campus bookstore than they used to.
 According to the National Association of College Stores survey, students spent an average of $579 on 10 required course materials during the 2016-2017 school year, down from $602 spent in 2015-2106.
 Many students buy their books through online retailers or rent textbooks instead of purchasing at the local store.
 Because of these shifts, many campus stores are sold to corporations to reduce schools’ operating costs.

-2. Make books and products easy to find.
+2. Make books & products easy to find

-Bookstores are increasing revenue by adding high-demand products and services for students.
-Some college bookstores are now offering suit rentals for interviews, while others provide low-cost engraving.
+Campus bookstores are increasing revenue by adding high-demand products and services for students.
+Some college bookstores are now offering suit rentals for interviews, while others provide low-cost engraving on specialty items.
 By thinking about the individual needs of their student population, these out-of-the-box products and services can increase revenue.

-Be ready for the back-to-school rush with a PODS portable container for your school.
-Use it to store overspill inventory or create more shopping space for your customers.
+Be ready for the back-to-school rush with portable containers from PODS for your school.
+Shipping containers can be used to store overspill inventory or create a more comfortable shopping space for your customers.
 Bookstore staff will appreciate the flexible scheduling and delivery that PODS offers.

 Every staff hour costs money.
 During the back-to-school rush, staff spend a lot of time unloading and loading goods, as well as transporting them.
 Using a PODS container for overflow stock makes restocking shelves quick and easy, giving schools the option to reduce hours or have staff spend more time on providing great customer service.